Randomized Work-Competitive Scheduling for Cooperative Computing on $k$-partite Task Graphs: Introduction

-In this setting, the tasks have dependencies defined among them captured by a directed acyclic task graph ($t$-DAG) which is a $k$-partite task graph.
+This processor group reconfiguration and task execution may be treated as if they were determined by an adversary.
+Thus, the adversary in our model performs two basic operations: reconfigures the processors into groups and also allocates the work quota for each group of processors before the next reconfiguration.
+The work quota is the number of tasks that can be completed by the group before the next reconfiguration takes place.
+While the adversary controls the \emph{number} of tasks that a group can perform, he does not dictate \emph{which} tasks (the identity of the tasks) the group can perform. \\ In this setting, the tasks have dependencies defined among them captured by a directed acyclic task graph ($t$-DAG) which is a $k$-partite task graph.
 Given a group of processors and the tasks known to be completed by them, an algorithm in this setting decides on the next incomplete task to be completed by this group.
 Each processor continues to execute tasks from the given set of $t$ tasks until it is aware that all tasks have been completed or runs out of it's allocated work limit.
 Hence, given $p$ processors and $t$ tasks, any algorithm must execute at least $\Omega\left(t \cdot p\right)$ tasks in the scenario where all the processors are disconnected for the entire computation while any reasonable algorithm would only incur $O(t)$ \emph{work} in the completely connected case.
 Hence, we treat this problem in an on-line setting and pursue competitive analysis where the performance of our algorithm is compared against that of the omniscient offline algorithm which has complete knowledge of all the future changes to the communication medium.
 Our setting is a generalization of the problem in ~\cite{GRS_STOC03,GRS_SIAM05} since the tasks are no longer independent but have dependencies defined among them.
 We show that for this setting more pessimistic bounds hold.